dampenxxx/dampenxxx/README.md

 - 👋 Hi, I’m @dampenxxx
 - 👀 I’m interested in ethical hacking , python and pi <3...
 - 🌱 I’m currently learning  python, sql...
-- 📫 Reach me at fluffychat:@trypcopter
+- 📫 Reach me at fluffychat:@tryptacopter

 <!---
 dampenxxx/dampenxxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.